Great hall: Architectural detail

 Occasionally the great hall would have an early listening device system, allowing conversations to be heard in the lord's bedroom above.
 In Scotland, these devices are called a laird's lug.
-In many French manor houses, there are small peep-holes from which the lord could observe what was happening in the hall.
-This type of hidden peep-hole is called a judas in French.
+In many French manor houses, there are small peepholes from which the lord could observe what was happening in the hall.
+This type of hidden peephole is called a judas in French.
+In England, such an opening is referred to as a squint and there are two connecting the hall and great chamber in Stokesay Castle.

 Examples

-Many great halls survive.
-Two very large surviving royal halls are Westminster Hall, Ridderzaal in Binnenhof and the Vladislav Hall in Prague Castle (although the latter was used only for public events, never used as a great hall here described).
-Penshurst Place in Kent, England, has a little-altered 14th century example.
-Surviving 16th and early 17th century specimens in England, Wales and Scotland are numerous, for example those at Eltham Palace (England), Longleat (England), Deene Park (England), Burghley House (England), Bodysgallen Hall (Wales), Darnaway Castle (Scotland), Muchalls Castle (Scotland) and Crathes Castle (Scotland).
-There are numerous ruined examples, most notably the roofless hall at Linlithgow Palace (Scotland).
+Many great halls still exist to this day.
+Three very large surviving royal halls are Westminster Hall, Ridderzaal in Binnenhof and the Vladislav Hall in Prague Castle (although the latter was used only for public events and never as a great hall).
+Penshurst Place in Kent, England, has a little-altered 14th century example, and Great Chalfield Manor has a similarly intact 15th century one.
+At the scale of yeoman housing, a restored 15th century hall can be seen in Bayleaf Farmhouse, now at the Weald and Downland Living Museum.
+Surviving 16th and early 17th century specimens in Britain are numerous, for example those at Eltham Palace (England), Longleat (England), Deene Park (England), Burghley House (England), Bodysgallen Hall (Wales), Darnaway Castle (Scotland), Muchalls Castle (Scotland) and Crathes Castle (Scotland).
+There are numerous ruined examples, notably at Linlithgow Palace (Scotland), Kenilworth Castle (England) and Raglan Castle (Wales).